 Fees: $35 per vehicle

 Santa’s Ranch is open from November 6th – January 3rd.
 Hours of operation are from 6pm – 10pm everyday except weekends, when they are open until 11pm.
 You must use the southbound I-35 Access Road, near exit 199.
+Expect very heavy traffic in this area, especially on weekends.
 Christmas lights in San Antonio may not be quite as bright as these ranches, but they also don’t cost as much.

 Northern Lights of New Braunfels